pmpmtj/Voice-Diary/README.md

 3. Optimizes transcriptions to clean and structure the content
 4. Generates summarized journal entries
 5. Stores data in a PostgreSQL database
+6. Emails journal summaries to specified recipients
+7. Allows on-demand generation of reports for specific date ranges

 The system runs on a configurable schedule to automatically process new voice recordings.